sassoftware/esp-kubernetes/README.md

 ```

 This *PersistentVolumeClaim* is made by the PostgreSQL database, the open source filebrowser application, and the ESP
 server pods in the Kubernetes environment.
+Ensure that the persistent volume that you have set up can satisfy this claim.

 In general, the processes associated with the ESP server run user:**sas**, group:**sas**.
 Commonly,
 this is associated with uid:**1001**, gid:**1001**.
 An example of this is in the deployment of the open source filebrowser